areseny/testproject/README.md

 ## Setup (for developers)

+Install `rbenv` (recommended) or `rvm` and install the required ruby version (see `.ruby-version.rb`)

 Make sure postgres is installed (recommended 9.1+, minimum 8.2)

 Copy the `config/database.yml.sample` file into `config/database.yml` and change the credentials to match whatever postgres setup you have.

 Copy the `config/ink_api.yml.sample` file into `config/ink_api.yml` and put in the storage directory you'd like to use for files.

-`bundle` and usual rake db restoration procedure.
+Run `bundle` and usual rake db restoration procedure.
 Use `db:schema:load`.

+Run the rake tasks for creating a user if you want, or use `rails console`.

 ## Setup (for production)

-In addition to the above, on the server (I suggest rbenv):
+In addition to the above, on the server:

 - Set up an environment variable as per `secrets.yml` for Devise token auth.
 - Set up nginx and passenger to act as web server.